 - Drop Off

 Do you want to visit the mysterious Roman Catacombs on your trip to Rome?
 You’ll descend beneath the well-traveled streets of the Eternal City and witness 5 rooms of carefully placed human bones before visiting one of Rome's most vast set of Catacombs.
-Did you know that approximately 95% of visitors to Rome don't bother to visit the Roman Catacombs?
+Did you know that approximately 95% of visitors to Rome don't bother to visit the Catacombs of Rome?
 Most people choose Rome tours that visit the Vatican and Colosseum while skipping this hidden gem.
 Don’t miss out on this unique experience!
 This 3-hour underground tour includes:

 - A guided tour of the Capuchin Crypts